Marvel Studios: Legends: Related documentaries

 In February 2021, fellow Marvel Studios docuseries Marvel Studios: Assembled was announced.
 Some commentators called Assembled a companion series to Legends since Assembled presents behind-the-scenes material after an MCU film or series.
 In June 2022, the documentary short A Fan's Guide to Ms. Marvel was released on Disney+ in preparation for the character's debut in the series Ms. Marvel.
 It featured an exclusive look at the production of the series and interviews from the filmmaking team and star Iman Vellani.
+Additionally, the first episode of Echo employs flashbacks to help explain Maya Lopez's backstory as well as including her appearances on Hawkeye.